BobHasNoSoul/JFTool/README.md

 This option repairs the files we modified for extrafanart back to normal stock version.

+# Force Backdrop EXPERIMENTAL
+this option should force all users to have backdrops enabled (if thats your thing) this has been tested and confirmed working on 10.4 however i have not had complete time to test on 10.5 but it appears to? i had time to check once.

+this requires your client or you to clear browser cache so the js file will be reloaded allowing backdrops for all the users.

+# Remove Forced Backdrop EXPERIMENTAL
+this removes the changes from the force backdrops option and things should go back to normal after a cache reload on the browser you are using.

 # Docker Linux instructions

 <img src="https://cdn.worldvectorlogo.com/logos/docker.svg" width=400 height=200> <img src="https://i.pinimg.com/originals/cb/bf/f3/cbbff3649adc9c2fda291b35dcfdaf14.jpg">